DinhHuy2010/DreamBerd-license/README.md

 The license is available at [DREAMBERD-LICENSE](./DREAMBERD-LICENSE)

-SPDX License Identifier is "DreamBerd"
+SPDX license identifier is "DreamBerd"